-The net GST paid to, or received from the IRD, including the GST relating to investing and financing activities, is classified as an operating cash flow in the Prospective Statement of Cash Flows.
+The Rest & STE dataset was revelived from the IRD, including the GST relating to the Walesting and the Manning activities, is classified as an operating cash flow in the Prospective Statement of Cash Flows.

 Commitments and contingencies are disclosed exclusive of GST.